snowflakedb/snowpark-checkpoints/README.md

 ### Steps

-1. Create a Python environment with Python 3.9 or higher.
+1. Create a Python environment with Python 3.9 or higher in the Demos dir.
 2. Build the Python snowpark-checkpoints and snowpark-checkpoints-collector packages.
 Learn more.

 ```cmd